Stephan Sanders, BMBS, PhD

 - 2015 NARSAD Young Investigator Award by the Brain and Behavior Research Foundation

-Dr. Sanders’ research focuses on using gene discovery, functional genomics, and bioinformatics to understand the etiology of neurodevelopmental disorders.
-His work has identified many genes that contribute to autism spectrum disorder (ASD), and significantly advanced our understanding of the role of rare and de novo genetic variants in the etiology of neurodevelopmental disorders.
+Dr. Sanders’ research focuses on using gene discovery, functional genomics, and bioinformatics to understand the etiology and treatment of neurodevelopmental disorders.
+His work has identified many genes that contribute to autism spectrum disorder (ASD) and substantially advanced our understanding of the role of rare and de novo genetic variants in the etiology of neurodevelopmental disorders.
 He has used these findings to elucidate insights into the cell types and biological processes that underlie ASD, and to investigate genotype-phenotype relationships, including autism sex bias.

-Dr. Sanders is a leader of the Autism Sequencing Consortium, the BrainVar Project, and a SFARI autism sex-bias project.
+Dr. Sanders directs the international MRC Centre of Research Excellence in Therapeutic Genomics, which aims to platformize genetic medicines for single-gene disorders.
+In addition, he is a leader of the Autism Sequencing Consortium, the BrainVar Project, and a SFARI autism sex-bias project.
 In 2019, he was awarded the Theodore Reich Young Investigator Award by the International Society of Psychiatric Genetics (ISPG) for his work on the genetics of neurodevelopmental disorders, especially Autism Spectrum Disorder (ASD), and a NARSAD Young Investigator Award by the Brain and Behavior Research Foundation in 2015.
-He has published over 100 peer-reviewed papers, which have been cited over 30,000 times (h-index 65, top 1% in the field based on Web of Science).
+He has published over 140 peer-reviewed papers, which have been cited over 40,000 times (h-index 75, top 1% in the field based on Web of Science).